Tyrrrz/Onova/Readme.md

 #### `NugetPackageResolver`

-This implementation resolves packages from the given NuGet feed.
+This implementation resolves packages from the specified NuGet feed.

 Since .NET assemblies do not support semantic versions, pre-releases are ignored.